 to be able to know why it may work or may not work, and how to get it to work.)

-Updated by naruse (Yui NARUSE) 6 months ago
+Updated by naruse (Yui NARUSE) about 1 year ago

 I think the document should be in doc/ of Ruby repository.